v2ray/manual/en/configuration/transport.md

   * `serverName`: Server name (usually domain) used for TLS authentication.
   * `alpn` (V2Ray 3.18+): An array of strings, to specifiy the ALPN value in TLS handshake.
 Default value is `["http/1.1"]`.
   * `allowInsecure`: If `true`, V2Ray allowss insecure connection at TLS client.
+  * `allowInsecureCiphers` (V2Ray 3.24+): Whehter or not to allow insecure cipher suites.
+By default TLS only uses cipher suites from TLS 1.3 spec.
+Turn on this option to allow cipher suites with static RSA keys.
   * `certificates`: List of TLS certificates.
 Each entry is one certificate.
     * `usage` (V2Ray 3.17+): Purpose of the certificate.
 Default value `"encipherment"`.
 Choices are:
       * `"encipherment"`: Certificate is used for TLS authentication and encryption.